Overlap Ratio

 | code review ↔ design review | 2 | 281 | 0.007 |

 Code review and plan review have the most overlap at 0.226.
+Thirty six tasks had artifacts that were rejected at both stages.
 This makes sense as sometimes a plan-level issue resurfaces at the code level because the fix didn't fully address it.
 But even here, it's modest.
 Design review is nearly independent from everything else: 0.026 and 0.007.

 The software pipeline omega (0.118) and the strong prostate model (0.125) are nearly identical despite being completely different domains.
 The weak multi-organ model (0.767) is six times higher.
 Same verification architecture, same pattern: the topology determines coverage quality, and model quality determines where on the spectrum you land.